OpenVisualCloud/SVT-JPEG-XS/MSYS2build.md

 # Building SVT-JPEG-XS with MSYS2

+## License

+Scalable Video Technology is licensed under the OSI-approved BSD+Patent license.
+See [LICENSE](LICENSE.md) for details.

 We recommend to begin with a fresh installation of MSYS2.

 1. Download an installer from the front page of [MSYS2](https://www.msys2.org), run the